klesun-productions/klesun-productions.github.io/entry/public_personal/interviewing/fullstack_questions.md

 - What is race condition?
   - Poorly designed behaviour of the application that relies on the certain order of multiple async calls without means taken to guarantee the execution order.

+- What is regular expressions?
+  - A language used to describe the pattern of a string to ensure that it matches a specific format and to extract particular parts of the string.

 - What is WebSockets?
   - Expected answer: a protocol used in browsers that allows sending messages from server to client, contrary to http where requests can only be sent from client to server.

-- How would you get the value of a specific URL query parameter from address bar?
-  - Expected answer: using new URL(window.location.href).search or new URLSearchParams(window.location.search)

 - How does javascript deal with memory allocated for variables after you are done using them?
   - It garbage collects them